Some arguments for IPv6 (including from practical experience)

 Configure start-up using init.d

-I have never used upstart even though at one time Ubuntu used it before abandoning it in favour of systemd (above).
-Prior to using systemd to start h2o, I also used the old-fashioned sysvinit system that still exists in all Linux distributions and is relied on in Ubuntu 14.04 for major software packages that include web servers such as Apache and Nginx.
+I have not yet succeeded with upstart or systemd, so I’ve used the old-fashioned sysvinit system that still exists in all Linux distributions and is relied on in Ubuntu 14.04 for major software packages that include web servers such as Apache and Nginx.

 We will now create /etc/init.d/h2o as follows: